Doctor of Intercultural Studies

 DOCTOR OF INTERCULTURAL STUDIES (DIS)

-Non-residential with 4 on-campus intensives (3 are two-week and 1 is one-week)
+- Non-residential with 4 on-campus intensives (3 are two weeks in length and 1 is one week long)

 DOCTOR OF MINISTRY (DMIN)